weaverbel/intro-computational-thinking/content/0-intro.md

 Four friends are out on an afternoon bushwalk.
 Their plan was to go only for a short hike, so no-one has brought along an emergency beacon, and all mobile phones were left in the car.
 Everyone has a water bottle, though these are no longer full, but no-one brought a map as the trail they were planning to follow is clearly marked and signposted.

 However, they all left the trail together in a great rush when they heard a distant cry for help.
 After some fast walking through dense bush trying and failing to reach whoever made that distress call, they realise quite suddenly that they are lost.
-The cries sound much more distant now, but when they retrace their steps to what they thought was the path to try a different direction, they cannot find it.
+The cries sound much more distant now, but when they retrace their steps to what they thought was the path to strike out in a different direction, they cannot find it.

-Now the sun is starting to sink, it is growing colder, they are now hopelessly lost, and everyone is starting to feel hungry ...
+The sun is starting to sink, it is growing colder, they are now hopelessly lost, and everyone is starting to feel hungry ...

 *So what do they do?*